2:25-cv-00965

 I. Executive Summary and Procedural Information

-- Parties & Counsel:- Plaintiff: Headwater Research LLC (Texas)
+- Plaintiff: Headwater Research LLC (Texas)

 - Defendant: Tencent Holdings Limited (People's Republic of China)